Preparing For Your Appointment

 Welcome to Moffitt Cancer Center.
-Even before you step in the door, planning for your personalized treatment quickly begins.
+Even before you step in the door, planning for personalized treatment begins quickly.
 We have disrupted the traditional patient care model to provide patients with rapid care so that we can start treatment as soon as possible for the best outcomes.
 You've made your appointment but may not be sure what to expect.
 We want to help you prepare with the following information for your visit:

 What to Provide Before Your Appointment

 - Register - Patients can fill out and sign the electronic patient questionnaire, complete registration documents and review additional important materials online prior to arriving to their first appointment.
 Log in to MyMoffitt to find the "Online Registration" tab.
 Read more about how to enhance your online registration process.

 - Billing information - At Moffitt Cancer Center all services are billed as an outpatient hospital and may result in a higher out-of-pocket expense.
 You may ask for an estimate before your appointment by contacting our financial counselors at 813-745-8422 or emailing firstname.lastname@example.org.